 I love cockles or better known as “see hum” locally.
 They are also known as blood cockles because of the presence of red hamoglobin liquid inside the shells.
 Some find it gross, but not me - I loveeeee them.
 They are added in local dishes like char kway teow, satay bee hoon & laksa and I simply love fishing for the very few prized see hum in the dish.
-It’s usually not enough to satisfy my craving, so once in a while, I made a whole dish of cockles by steaming them with lots of garlic, accompanied with sliced chilli for some heat.
-You can make this restaurant-quality dish too at the fraction of the price, for these clams are incredibly cheap locally (I bought a 1kg bag at Shing Sheong supermarket for S$2) – definitely worth the time and effort to make at home.
-If you like steamed cockles, do check out another local favourite – easy steamed “gong gong” (conch) recipe too.
+It’s usually not enough to satisfy my craving, so once in a while, I made a whole dish of it by steaming cockles in lots of garlic, accompanied with sliced chilli for some heat.
+You can make this restaurant-quality dish too at the fraction of the price, for these clams are incredibly cheap locally (I bought a 1kg bag at the local supermarket for S$2) – definitely worth the time and effort to make at home.

 My friend told me that cockles are high in iron, so they are beneficial for many women or those with anemia.
 This is something I indulged it once in a while, and since I’m the only one in the family who likes these cockles, I have the satisfaction of having the whole plate all to myself.